linode/docs/docs/databases/elasticsearch/a-guide-to-elasticsearch-plugins.md

           }
         }

-5. Index a document with a JSON field called `phonetic` with content that should be passed through the phonetic analyzer.
-For example, consider a field with a product description:
+5. Index a document with a JSON field called `phonetic` with content that should be passed through the phonetic analyzer:

         POST /test/doc
         {